Bharath2/Minimal-GRPO/README.md

 4. **Update the DataLoader** in the training script to use your new dataset

-### GRPO (Group Relative Policy Optimization)
+## GRPO (Group Relative Policy Optimization)

-Based on the approach from [DeepSeekMath](https://arxiv.org/abs/2402.03300), GRPO is a gradient-based reinforcement learning algorithm that:
+[GRPO](https://arxiv.org/abs/2402.03300) is a gradient-based reinforcement learning algorithm that:
 - Uses group-based advantage estimation for stable policy updates
 - Combines PPO-style clipping with KL divergence regularization
 - Maintains a reference model to prevent catastrophic forgetting
 - Efficiently leverages gradient information for policy improvement
 - **Uses LoRA (Low-Rank Adaptation)** for parameter-efficient fine-tuning

-### ES (Evolution Strategies)
+## ES (Evolution Strategies)

-Based on recent work showing ES can scale to billion-parameter LLMs ([Qiu et al., 2025](https://arxiv.org/pdf/2509.24372)), Evolution Strategies is a gradient-free optimization approach inspired by natural evolution.
+Recent research demonstrates that ES can successfully fine-tune LLMs with billions of parameters ([Qiu et al., 2025](https://arxiv.org/pdf/2509.24372)), outperforming RL methods in sample efficiency, robustness, and stability, particularly on tasks with sparse outcome-only rewards, ES is inspired by natural evolution.
 It:
 - Perturbs model parameters with Gaussian noise
 - Evaluates fitness using task-specific rewards
 - Updates parameters based on relative performance (z-score normalization)
 - Requires only forward passes (no backpropagation)
 - Less prone to reward hacking than RL methods

-Recent research demonstrates that ES can successfully fine-tune LLMs with billions of parameters, outperforming RL methods in sample efficiency, robustness, and stability, particularly on tasks with sparse outcome-only rewards.

 ## Contributing